wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 3. Finally, we print the result of the prompt template to the terminal.

 Handlebars templates aren't supported out of the box, so you must provide the correct template factory instance using the `promptTemplateFactory` argument.

+When passing complex objects to the prompt template in handlebars you'll need to set `AllowDangerouslySetContent = true` on the prompt template factory.
+I recommend disabling this option when you only pass in simple values.

 The full source for this sample is in the [GitHub repository][HB_TEMPLATE_SAMPLE], which includes instructions on how to run it yourself.